 "This is a company assignment kind of job.
 Ah, my boss has a strict way of handling employees even though he dozes off all the time, and if he is woken up..."

 The dialogue is almost exactly the same as that on page 19 of volume 1 of the "Haiyore!
-Nyaruko-san" light novel.S2 In the novel, Nyaruko continues to prattle on for quite a while.
-The end of that sentence however goes as follows:
+Nyaruko-san" light novel.S2 In the novel, Nyaruko continues speaking for quite a while.
+The end of that sentence, however, goes as follows:

 「宇宙が吹っ飛ぶくらい怒る人なんですよ。」On a related note, the fast forwarding animation is the way a video display appears when fast forwarding a VHS tape.S1

 "uchuu ga futtobu kurai okoru hito nan desu yo."